 Tickets for the observation deck at Philadelphia’s City Hall are sold in the building’s small gift shop on the building’s eastern corner.

 Tickets are timed and limited to four people per 15 minutes.
 Late tickets will not be honored, so make sure you arrive early as you have to make your way through security and a bit of a maze to reach the waiting room.
-The observation deck is open from 9:30am to 4:15pm Monday to Friday and costs $6 per person.
+The observation deck is open from 10:00am to 8:00pm daily (September 1-April 30) and costs $15 per adult & $10 per child (ages 3-11).
+The hours extend to 9:00pm daily from May 1 to August 31.

 Note: The observation deck at Philadelphia’s City Hall is rather small and a bit shaky.
 If you are claustrophobic or afraid of heights, you might want to reconsider visiting.
 It also appears from online information that the observation deck is not handicap accessible.